axibase/atsd-use-cases/python-budget/README.md

-# SQL Queries and Data Visualization with Python and ATSD
+# Wrangling Federal Reserve Macroeconomic Indicators with SQL and Declarative Graphics

 ## Introduction

-[Python](https://www.python.org/) is an easy-to-use and versatile programming language that boasts code readability and functionality for tasks of any size.
-[Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) is an enterprise-level data storage and processing environment that features a rule engine, SQL, and visualization functionality.
-Using these two tools, data analysis tasks may be approached from the ground up to unlock meaningful results within a single interface.

-## Dataset

-The [Federal Reserve Economic Research Division](https://fred.stlouisfed.org/) of the St. Louis Federal Reserve publishes publicly available data on a range of topics related to macroeconomic trends such as GDP, employment and national statistics.
+The [Federal Reserve Economic Research Division](https://fred.stlouisfed.org/)(FRED) of the St. Louis Federal Reserve publishes publicly available data on a range of topics related to macroeconomic trends such as GDP, employment and national statistics.

-While native FRED visualization tools have a number of built-in manipulation and export features, meaningful data wrangling requires specialized capabilities.
-With the ATSD [API Client for Python](https://github.com/axibase/atsd-api-python), data may be queried using SQL and visualized for ad-hoc analysis.
-This article will focus on the [net lending / borrowing](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) of the United States Government for the past several decades and explore the way these tools intersect to facilitate data processing.
+This article will focus on the [`AD01RC1Q027SBEA`](https://fred.stlouisfed.org/series/AD01RC1Q027SBEA) series which accounts for net lending / borrowing of the United States Government.

 ### Handling Special Items

-The `AD01RC1Q027SBEA` series is annualized and each quarterly value is therefore multiplied by a factor of four to arrive at an annual estimate.
+The `AD01RC1Q027SBEA` series is annualized and each quarterly value is therefore multiplied by `4` to arrive at an annual estimate.
 This calculation is used to show the annual total should a specific quarter's trends be replicated over the course of the year.
-During the final quarter of 2017, a potential `$250` billion windfall from one-time corporate repatriation taxes was added to the total by virtue of annualized calculation.
+During the final quarter of 2017, a **potential** `$250` billion windfall from one-time corporate repatriation taxes was added to the total by virtue of annualized calculation.
 As a result, the `$250` billion extra quarterly income was translated into $1 trillion after transformation.
 The original [FRED blog post](https://fredblog.stlouisfed.org/?s=surplus) discussing this data includes a visualization which considers this annualized value:

 ![](images/fred-chart.png)

+As a result of this transformation, the annual budget of the U.S. government is estimated to be positive `$14.68` million, an accomplishment that was last reported in 2001.

-This article illustrates how the declarative graphics library in ATSD can be utilized to perform ad hoc data transformations such as the removal of this and other special items from any dataset.
-This same dataset is visualized using **Trends** service and applies a [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting to remove the special budget revenue item from the annual total.
-Additionally, a third visualization is shown where the one-time `$250` billion addition remains, but the annualized `$750` billion is removed.
+This article illustrates how the declarative graphics library in ATSD can be utilized to perform ad-hoc data transformations such as the removal of special items using a simple [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting.
+Additionally, a third series is shown where the one-time `$250` billion addition remains, but the phantom `$750` billion is removed.

 The original data and new data are shown together.
 The range of conclusions one can draw from these three series are vastly different.